2020 Reproductive Rights Polling

-In January 2020, Dan Jones & Associates conducted a phone survey on behalf of Planned Parenthood Association of Utah, Alliance for a Better Utah, and the ACLU of Utah.
-The survey asked questions about sex education, birth control, and abortion.
+In January 2020 and January 2022, Dan Jones & Associates conducted surveys on behalf of Planned Parenthood Association of Utah (Alliance for a Better Utah and the ACLU of Utah also contributed to the 2020 polling).
+The surveys asked questions about sex education, birth control (2020 only), and abortion.
 The target audience was the general population aged 18+ across the state of Utah.
-The results showed that Utahns overwhelming support access to sex education and reproductive health care and do not want more restrictions to abortion care.
+The results of both surveys showed that Utahns overwhelming support access to sex education and reproductive health care and do not want more restrictions to abortion care.

 Methodology: